 One of the great joys of getting older is developing the ability to see patterns.
 Understanding how seemingly disparate things connect and what that connection means.
 I’m going to teach you that same awareness in order to create change in your life.
 What to pay attention to and what to discard to achieve and keep a healthy weight.

 Why I’ll never diet again.

 I’m glad I waited so long to write this series.
-These past eight years have been instructive about what really works.
+These past ten years have been instructive about what really works.
 I know this for sure, diets don’t.
 Even more, I think they are harmful.